Mitral Valve Regurgitation

 On the day of surgery

-A healthcare provider will watch your vital signs, like your heart rate and blood pressure, during the surgery.
+An anesthesiologist will give you the general anesthesia and will watch your vital signs, like your heart rate and blood pressure, during the surgery.

 You will be hooked up to a heart-lung machine.
 This machine will act as your heart and lungs during the surgery.